Here's the Proof that Banking Crises Simply Don't Need to Happen. Period.

 This is stunning for a lot of reasons

-For one, Moritz’ 2012 dataset isn’t the first one to highlight this wondrously tranquil period in banking history.
+For one, Schularick’s 2012 dataset isn’t the first one to highlight this wondrously tranquil period in banking history.
 Even before the 2008 financial crisis, a team of researchers at Harvard Business School had compiled a similar dataset that covers 66 countries, which revealed the same pattern, shown here in one of their 2013 papers:

 The leaders of that Harvard study, Carmen Reinhart and Kenneth Rogoff, even wrote an influential book in 2009 which identified intergenerational amnesia as a culprit in banking crises: “short term memories make it all too easy for crises to recur.”
+(Inexplicably, Reinhard and Rogoff write in the same paper in which they published the above chart showing 30 years of remarkable global banking stability, that “graduation from banking crises has proven, so far, virtually impossible.”)

 Nevertheless, their analytical errors don’t change the fact that by 2009 and 2012 there were multiple highly-cited datasets shining a bright light on the 1940-1970 era as being a high-water mark in the history of banking stability, and therefore economic stability.
 Certainly, it was a remarkably better banking era than what came before and what we’ve experienced since.